GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 Now that you've added some intents, let's train the app model and see if it can correctly predict them from user input.

 1. At the top right of the portal, select **Train** to train the app.
-2. When the app is trained, select **Test** to display the Test pane, and then enter the following test utterance:
+2. When the app is trained, select **Test** to display the Test panel, and then enter the following test utterance:

     *what's the time now?*